Take in Australia’s famous natural wonders on this 10-day trip across the country.

 Today, it’s time to experience one of the wonders of the natural world, the Great Barrier Reef.
 There are many ways to see the world’s largest reef system, which comprises 3,000 coral reefs, 600 continental islands and 300 coral cays.
-Book a day cruise to the outer reef with operators such as Quicksilver and Reef Magic and you can snorkel, dive, see coral and fish up close and enjoy a delicious lunch.
+Book a day cruise to the outer reef with operators such as Quicksilver, Sailaway and Reef Magic and you can snorkel, dive, see coral and fish up close and enjoy a delicious lunch.
 There are several types of vessels – large and small – each catering to different budgets and experience types.
 You may even like to stay overnight on the reef itself by joining the ultimate sleep out experience with Sunlover by Starlight.
 Alternatively, see the Great Barrier Reef from a different perspective by taking a scenic flight with GBR Helicopters.
-Back on land, end the day with an alfresco dinner on The Esplanade – The Raw Prawn is a local favourite.
+Back on land, end the day with an al fresco dinner on The Esplanade – The Raw Prawn is a local favourite.

 Day 4: Discover the Daintree Rainforest

 Watch the sunrise over the ocean before you hit the road en route for the World Heritage-listed Daintree Rainforest, roughly a two-hour drive north of Cairns.
 Older than the Amazon, the Daintree Rainforest is a living museum of flora and fauna dating back at least 135 million years and is the largest continuous area of tropical rainforest in Australia.
 It is also home to a number of rare and endangered species, including the southern cassowary and Bennett's tree-kangaroo.
 Even more appealing to visitors is its exceptional coastal scenery where tropical rainforest extends to white sandy beaches with fringing coral reefs.
 Follow one of the many rainforest walks from the Daintree Discovery Centre or join a gentle wildlife cruise down the Daintree River to spot estuarine crocodiles, birds, frogs, snakes and lizards.
 Don't miss the guided Dreamtime Walk from the Mossman Gorge Centre.
-Led by the local Indigenous people, you'll be welcomed by a traditional smoking ceremony before learning about Kuku Yalanji culture and traditions as you stroll through the forest.
+Led by the local Aboriginal people, you'll be welcomed by a traditional smoking ceremony before learning about Kuku Yalanji culture and traditions as you stroll through the forest.

 Beyond the trees, the Daintree also offers beautiful beaches with shallow, warm, tropical waters.
 You’ll find them clustered in the north near Cape Tribulation, where the rainforest meets the Great Barrier Reef.
 It’s the only place in the world where two World Heritage sites connect.